Anselmo21/TrashClassifier/README.md

 3. **Note:**
-   This command does not install all the required libraries for each model_training_pipeline.py to commence, the training.
-It is only to execute the main streamlit application which uses the imported model files (.pt and .json) and as such the training related libraries will have to be installed manually if training was to be redone
+   This command does not install all the required libraries for each model_training_pipeline.py to initiate the training.
+It is only to execute the main streamlit application which uses the imported model files (.pt and .json) and as such the training related libraries will have to be installed manually if training is to be redone.

 ## Running the Application